 Can a money belt hold a phone?

 Most money belts can hold a standard smartphone, though they will be noticeably bulkier.
-The Venture 4th specifically advertises fitting an iPhone 16 Pro Max.
+The a popular value-focused brand specifically advertises fitting an iPhone 16 Pro Max.
 For everyday use, we recommend keeping your phone in a pocket and using the money belt exclusively for passport, cash, and cards — items you cannot afford to lose.

 Related Articles